I would like to share some important developments as we are in the midst of significant change in education.

 In order to do so we will be providing continued professional development to guide our staff as we provide greater rigor and relevance in instruction and work to enhance relationships.

-In developing the District’s budget for 2017-18, program priorities as outlined in the LCAP are the focus of our spending.
+In developing the District’s budget for 2018-19, program priorities as outlined in the LCAP are the focus of our spending.
 The new state budgeting process includes a radical overhaul to how public schools receive funding.
 This is called the Local Control Funding Formula (LCFF).
-The LCFF is designed to gradually restore schools to pre-recession funding levels, but not until 2020-21.

 Wishing us much success!